COVID-19 Victoria Updates

 SCA (Vic) Apartment Living & COVID-19 Best Practice Guideline (Eighth Edition)

 SCA (Vic) has released two Best Practice Guidelines to assist residents, as well as owners corporations in preventing and responding to COVID-19 in strata.

 The SCA (Vic) COVID-19 Best Practice Guideline for Residents contains useful information for owner-occupiers or renters living in apartment buildings anywhere in Victoria - this includes:

 The safe use and enjoyment of common property and shared facilities

-What to do in the event of self-quarantine or testing positive for COVID-19
+What to do in the event of testing positive for COVID-19

 Useful resources for further information and assistance